jsiembida/solvrle/README.md

 For the original English wordle that has a dictionary of 2309 words, over 99% of them will be guessed within the 6 rows.
 However, the worst case takes 8 rows.
-Frequencies of letters in the dictionary are use in the process of finding  the solution, which is prone to "long tail" cases.
-In English for example, words `batch`, `catch`, `match`, `hatch`, `watch` are a close clump and getting the first letter poses an elimination problem.
+Frequencies of letters in the dictionary are used in the process of finding the solution, which is prone to "long tail" cases.
+In English for example, words `batch`, `catch`, `match`, `hatch`, `watch` are a close clump and after finding the common suffix, getting the first letter right poses an elimination problem.